dicemaster5/COMP210_2_AR_VR_task/README.md

 - Units can carry and move around resources for construction

 ### Usp
+Potentially could have voice recognition by using the Vive's microphone to command the robot units to perform actions.

 ### Control scheme using Vive controllers
 <img src="https://docs.unity3d.com/uploads/Main/vive_controllers.jpg" width="400">
+1.Menu Button -

-2. Track Pad -
+2.Track Pad -

-7. Trigger -
+7.Trigger -

-8. Grip Button -
+8.Grip Button -

 ### stretch Goals:
 - Have the units work on building a bigger robot